 Aveo, Bella Vista: Pioneering use of CLT in a multi-residential development

-WARATAH, Aveo Bella Vista represents one of the largest applications of CLT in a multi-residential development in Australia.
+WARATAH, Aveo Bella Vista represents one of the largest applications of Cross Laminated Timber in a multi-residential development in Australia.
 This independent seniors living project designed by Jackson Teece raises the bar not only in providing superior amenity to the end-user but also in pushing the boundaries of what is presently perceived possible in mass timber design and construction technology.
 As designers, engineers and builders increase their knowledge and confidence around this evolving construction methodology, the market will become more educated and therefore more competitive, and we will continue to see more daring hybrid timber buildings developed.

 What sets this project apart from other recently completed mass timber buildings is the increased focus on architectural expression and functional planning over a design purely driven by construction efficiencies.
 Mass timber buildings to date are typically ‘boxy’ looking (no curves) with squared-off, strictly stacking floor plans and inbound balconies (not cantilevers, within the façade outline, bound by 3 walls), while the application of hybrid construction methods (combining engineered timber, steel and/or concrete) is not yet well established.

 This project had to achieve a balance between the desired architectural design outcome and the construction

 rationale.
 Some of the challenges involved complicated floor slab junctions, in order to realise the desired apartment

 layouts and sophisticated hybrid steel and timber connections to achieve the curved, seemingly cantilevered balconies.

 Due to the market perception of timber in construction, CLT elements were also clad and wrapped in fire-rated